Hyperpigmentation: The Dark Side of the Sun

 WHAT IS HYPERPIGMENTATION?

 Hyperpigmentation is a common, usually harmless condition that can affect skin of any tone or race.
 It’s when patches of skin become darker in color than the surrounding skin.
-Melanin is the brown pigment that produces our skin color and protects against the harmful effects of UV light.
+Melanin is the brown pigment that gives our skin color and protects against the harmful effects of UV light.
 But excess melanin production is the body’s natural defense against sun overexposure.
 That darkening or tan is essentially a “scar”!
+No matter the trigger (sun damage, hormones, inflammation, injury or prescription drugs), all hyperpigmentation is caused by an increase in melanin.
+Therefore, treatment and prevention involves inhibiting its overproduction.

-Remember the Coppertone Girl?
-The Bain de Soleil commercial?
-Sun-in?
-Then we’re pretty certain you grew up in an age when parents weren’t too careful about applying sunscreen!
+If you spent your youth sunning without SPF-ing, you’re not alone.
 Hyperpigmentation can be the result of sun damage in childhood, but there are other causes as well.
 There is growing evidence that air pollution plays a significant role in hyperpigmentation.1 And all three types of hyperpigmentation are worsened by further sun exposure.
 Read on to learn about sunspots, melasma, and post-inflammatory hyperpigmentation.

 Sunspots (age spots, liver spots):